x-color/awave/README.md

 # AWAVE

 AWAVE is a macOS menu bar application for privacy-friendly audio-to-text transcription.
 Hold a global hotkey to record, see a real-time waveform overlay, and have the transcription automatically pasted into your current app.
-Transcription is performed locally via a self-hosted [Speaches](https://github.com/speaches-ai/speaches/) server.
+Transcription is performed via an [OpenAI Audio Transcription API](https://platform.openai.com/docs/api-reference/audio/createTranscription) compatible API by default.
+If you want to transcribe audio locally, you can use a self-hosted [Speaches](https://github.com/speaches-ai/speaches/) server.

 ## Features